Independent. Committed. Accomplished.

 Fred Schoen Fiduciary Services is a family-owned, independent trust company certified by the Washington State Department of Financial Institutions.

 Our team has more than 50 years of combined experience in the legal and financial industries.
 We pride ourselves on offering greater flexibility and a more personal experience than larger corporate fiduciaries, building relationships that allow each client to make the best decisions for their specific situation.

 As a company that helps clients plan for the future, we recognize the importance of looking ahead.
 That’s why we recently shifted our own structure, adding a board of directors and expanding our team of experienced professionals.
 These changes provide additional stability and protection — they reflect our commitment to clients, and enhance our ability to serve them.

-Fred Schoen, Fiduciary
+Fred Schoen, Founder

-Darel Gillespie, CTFA, CFP®, Senior Trust Officer
+Darel Gillespie, CTFA, CFP®, President, Senior Trust Officer

 Darel Gillespie has more than 25 years of experience across the spectrum of financial services, the last 15 of which have been spent managing and administering trusts.